 3. Use a planner.

 List any regularly-scheduled times for extracurricular activities or outside classes.
-If your teen has a part-time job, have her add her work schedule it to the planner.
+If your teen has a part-time job, have her add her work schedule to the planner.
 Teach her to add appointments and commitments as she makes them.